brendanhu/ccircle/README.md

 <sup>1: As much as possible without re-inventing the wheel.<sup>

-## Ccircle_Structure
+## Codebase
-The following describes this project's directory structure as it concerns a student (you):
+The following describes this codebase's directory structure as it concerns a student (you):
 * **ccircle**: The base directory.
   * **cc**: The code for the cc python module.
 You shouldn't modify anything in this directory.
     * **install**: Install scripts.